TheOsceola - Takeaways, notes from FSU men's exhibition win over Flagler

 Josh Nickelberry looks like a good bench option, a jump shooter who can offer some leadership.

 The perimeter defense is still very much a work in progress.
-Flagler drilled 8 of 15 3-pointers in the first half, although they made just one in the second half.
+Flagler drilled 8 of 15 3-pointers in the first half, although the Saints made just 1 of 10 in the second half.

+While FSU shot 34 of 64 (53 percent) from the floor, the Seminoles made only 7 of 24 (29.2 percent) of their 3-pointers.
+Darin Green Jr. made 2 of 6 and Watkins made both of his 3-pointers.

 FSU plays a second exhibition game next Sunday at 4 p.m. against Valdosta State.